openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 ### Goals

 - `cert-manager-operator` to be extended to manage `istio-csr` agent along with currently managed `cert-manager`.
-- New custom resource(CR) `istiocsr` to be made available to install, configure and uninstall deployment.
+- New custom resource(CR) `istiocsr.operator.openshift.io` to be made available to install, configure and uninstall deployment.

 ### Non-Goals